 "These results [his experiments] underscore the importance of shedding familiar ways of thinking in order to gain insight, Siegler contends, whether through personal intuitive force or by changing the structure of a problem."
 Robert S. Siegler of Carnegie Mellon University, as reported by Bruce Bower, Science News, 30 October 1999, Vol 156, No. 18, page 282.

-Philosophical foundation and execution overview Latest status and general commentary I want one too!
+The next step: Airplane Home v2.0 Philosophical foundation and execution overview General status and commentary I want one too!
 How do I do it?

 Visitor's information, including safety issues and my legal disclaimer.
 And contributions.